My perspective - Bridging the digital divide

 Neepawa Banner & Press

-Read more: Right in the centre - On a number of points
+Read more: Right in the centre - Passive tourism one key to a town’s viability

 By Kate Jackman-Atkinson